crazychenz/vinnie.work/website/static/misc/android-notes/outline.md

       - Can also discover, locate, and extract application via internet.
   - Root if desired.
     - Grab the sqlite databases that hold application information.

+- TODO: Figure out where to discuss SELinux?

 - Setup (emulator and analysis) environment
   - Setup openjdk-17